Music Troll - Home Page Link WPGC People:

 On Leaving WPGC:

-Actually, we were the ones that contacted Alan Burns 18 months earlier.
+Actually, we were the ones that contacted Q-107 program director Alan Burns 18 months earlier.
 We met but couldn't come to any agreement.
 Alan told us to leave the door open and call if anything ever changed.
-Their first offer was to find out how much we were making at 'PGC just so they'd know how to play their cards the next time if it ever came up again.
+Their first offer was to find out how much we were making at WPGC just so they'd know how to play their cards the next time if it ever came up again.

 WLS offered Elliott a job without me in September or October of 1981 just a few months before we went over to Q107.
 WLS offered Jim $80,000 to move.
-He came bact to 'PGC and told them what had happened So 'PGC raised his salary to $80,000.
+He came back to WPGC and told PD Steve Kingston about the offer So WPGC raised his salary to $80,000.

-I remember going into Steve Kingston the PD at the time, and asking him for a raise.
+I remember going to Steve Kingston and asking him for a raise.
 He told me to give him back 60,000 dollars and whatever was left is what I was worth.
-The next day I called Alan Burns at Q107 and told him I was interested in leaving 'PGC.
+The next day I called Alan Burns at Q107 and told him I was interested in leaving.
 He asked if Elliott would consider coming to Q too.
 I told him yes, and he arranged a meeting the next day at the old Hamburger Hamlet in Potomac.
 That’s where we agreed to sign a five year no cut contract with Q107.

 Kingston says he was kidding.
 He wasn't kidding and he knew it.
 Since he was my direct supervisor he was reflecting management's feelings towards me.
 How else should I have taken that?
 I felt that I had been a major contributor to the morning show.
-Everyone told me that but Kingston, so when he hit me with that statement in his office, I was devistated.
+Everyone told me that but Kingston, so when he hit me with that statement in his office, I was shocked.
+But you have to remember that during that time in radio, news directors were not considered talent, and it was extremely difficult for management to pay a news person the same money as the DJ.

 The next evening I met Ernie Fears at midnight at a gas station in Chevy Chase to pick up my contract.
-Never let a lawyer look at it.
+I never had a contract before and there weren’t really any contracts anywhere in the mid 80’s in radio.
 Elliott and I met with Alan and Ernie at Alan’s house on a Saturday morning before Christmas and signed the deal.
+We both met on Monday afternoon at Riggs bank and received our $25,000 dollar signing bonus in cash!
+After the signing of the contract General Manager Ernie Fears said: “Gentlemen, you are both now making more money than the President of the United States.

-Dan Mason, who by then was GM of a KFMK in Houston called on behalf of Marriott and Potter and told me that if I stayed they would double what Q107 was offering and even gold plate the damn radio tower for me.
+Dan Mason, who by then was GM of KFMK in Houston called on behalf of Marriott and Potter and told me that if I stayed they would double what Q107.
+It was too late to go back.
 It was the hardest decision I ever made in my broadcasting career.
 Had I not given my word to the Q107 guys I would have backed out and gone back to WPGC.
-They only asked me.
-Not Elliott.

 On the Mega Bucks Offer From Q107:

-Burns told us later that our contract was the highest amount ever paid to radio talent at the time and as a result they had to raise Larry Lujack's salary and Harden and Weavers.
+At the time our contract was the highest amount ever paid to radio talent within the ABC family of radio stations and as a result they had to raise Larry Lujack's salary in Chicago and Harden and Weavers in DC.
 Why?
 Q leaked our contract details to the Washington Post and when word got out everyone had to be bumped up in salary.
 We were also the first radio talent to ever be given a no cut contract.
 5 years too!
+More than $1,000,000 over the five year period!

 And I'll tell you this.
 If I've learned anything over the years, money is not the answer.
-That's the most money I ever made in 30 years of broadcasting but those five years at Q107 were horrible.
-I hated every minute working there.
+That's the most money I ever made in 30 years of broadcasting but those five years at Q107 were very difficult for me.
 Everyone knew how much we were making and everyone at WMAL and Q107 were totally resentful of us being there.

 On Union Issues with AFTRA:

-AFTRA had to let Elliott cross over to Q. They fought it, but ABC worked something out with Evelyn Freyman.
+AFTRA had to let Elliott cross over to Q. They fought it, but ABC worked something out with union boss Evelyn Freyman.
 He was allowed to work at Q but he was not a part of AFTRA.
 ABC paid his dues.
-When I came to 'PGC from Georgia I was non union.
+When I came to WPGC from Georgia I was non-union.
 During the AFTRA strike I freelanced in NY and made a tiny fortune.
 When the strike was over an agency called me and congratulated me on becoming the new on camera spokesman for Ford.
-When I told them I was non union they told me to join.
+When I told them I was non-union they told me to join.

-I tried, and the guys on Wisconsin Ave kicked my ass right out of the door.
+I tried to join and the guys on Wisconsin Ave kicked my ass right out of the door.
 It took me two years going before boards and union members to be allowed membership.
-I still carry the AFTRA and SAG cards.
-Don’t use them, but I’m proud to be a part of the union, especially SAG.
-Some day I’ll get back into acting.
-Who knows, but for now the pen business seems to be doing just fine.
+I am proud to say that I’m an active member of SAG-AFTRA and have been since 1984!

 On Making the Move to Q107: